jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Globally we produce more than a trillion computer chips per year.
 That's about 20 trillion transistors being created every second.

-For comparison, the Apollo 11 spacecraft that landed us on the Moon had about 40,000 transistors.
+For comparison, the Apollo 11 spacecraft that landed us on the Moon in 1969 had about 40,000 transistors.

 This is the power of Moore's Law, and its changing our politics, economics, identity, and environment much faster than our biology is evolved to understand.
-Computers are no longer toys that we buy, but tools we depend on in an elaborate ecosystem that is similar to biological one we know so well.
-Therefore the condition for a good or bad microchip is far beyond its speed increase each year.
-Reliable regrowth and integration with other species are far more important.
+Computers are no longer toys that we buy, but tools we depend on in an elaborate ecosystem that is similar to the biological one we know so well.
+Therefore the judging a good or bad microchip has more categories then speed increase each year.

+A microchips reliability and integration with other technological species is far more important.

 A biologist for humans realizes technology is no longer a collection of products, but a living ecosystem we depend on and co-evolve with.
-Like biological species, each tool must continuously adapt, harvest resources, and evolve to survive.
-Just as a biologist studies an organism's behaviors and environmental interactions, we can truly understand technology as a dynamic, interconnected system constantly reshaping human experience.
+Like biological species, each tool must continuously adapt, harvest resources, and evolve to survive inside its ecosystem.
+Just as a biologist studies an organism's behaviors and environmental interactions, we must study technology as a dynamic, interconnected system constantly reshaping the human experience.

 So, when computer gamers, investors, customers, and others criticize the people at Intel for making microchips a few percentage points slower then others, it drastically misses the point.

-And if Americans are struggling in making transistors we desperately need, we shouldn't mock the trees for making less chestnuts each year.
+Because if Americans are struggling in making transistors we desperately need, we shouldn't mock the trees for making less chestnuts each year.

+We should identify and rectify the blight.

-There's no need to.
-The true problems are there to be seen, investigated, with a solution in the works.
-Once we do as Feynman said and replace human narratives and names with the effectual truth of what the technology is doing.
+Then we'll do as Feynman said and replace human narratives with the truth of what is really going on out in nature.
+Tech reviewers, investors, to us all, should be looking into the technological ecosystem and finding the problems to it.
+The start of that journey is the biologists for humans.

-I'm here to criticize tech reviewers or investors.
-But to empower them.
-We need a health production and distribution of the technology we love so much.
-They should expand the scope of their coverage to include things beyond speed increases and benchmarks scores.
-Many do this on personal podcasts and commentary, but not with the authority of a biologist.

-We should be looking into the ecosystem and finding the problem.

 For one, we could write better software.
 Because computer chips keep getting so much faster, programmers don't emphasize optimal code.
 Any programmer will admit today's software is often horribly inefficient.

-Beyond that, what internal or personal problems are causing the delays.
-We have investigative reporting for all manner of topics from ecology to healthcare.
-Surely problems with transistor production warrants an important and helpful looking into.
+Fixing the programming problem will put less pressure on semiconductor manufacturers to keep such a high burden on themselves.

-There's a lot of candidates.
+There's a lot of other ways to help too.

 In a prior post we noted the huge increase in health care administrators in the American economy since 1970.

 There's been a similar large increase is noted in permitting requirements, environmental assessments, government wait times grants, long worker safety training, patent proliferation, and so much more making it hard for manufacturers, including semiconductor manufacturers, to get their work done.
 It's beyond the scope of this blog to investigate these impediments, but for a quick reference here is a quote from Walter Issacson's book The Innovators, "In 2011 a milestone was reached: Apple and Google spent more on lawsuits and payments involving patents than they did on research and development of new products."

-Ironically, like a thicket, Moore's Law created the means for us to increase administration cost so much, its strangling its own ecosystem to death.
+With all the power of digital technology to make paperwork, it ironically created a sort of thicket of administration that its strangling its own ecosystem to death.

-And while the approach today is just to import faster transistors.
-Even if the speed of imported transistors was exceptionally more powerful, what is lost is definitely not.
+And we can't solve the problem by importing foreign made microchips.
 The reason is seen inside simple evolution.

-More important is something else.
 As Steve Jobs said, "The best way to predict the future is to invent it".
 There is no other way to the future than to make it.
 You can't buy it, or even design it, because that assumes it'll just show up based on your desires or thoughts.

 We actually have to turn raw materials into products.
 Only going through that process reveals what is possible with the resources available.

 That's why the first computers were imagined from the textile looms of England (the world's most advanced), or why Henry Ford's team imagined car mass manufacturing after looking at a butchery in Chicago (again among the world's most advanced).
 The first semiconductor photosmasks were adapted from the printed presses of the day.
 Even Jobs had to see the graphical user interface (GUI) at Xerox PARC in order to invent the Macintosh.

-Need to making things inside our own ecosystem is why biologists couldn't just plant European of Asian chestnut trees.
-They could elements of them to remake the American chestnut but ecosystems as big as the American forests need their own balance with the other creatures.
+For all these reasons, we should cherish the people at "Intel".

-And the American economy needs microprocessors.
-It was the people at "Intel" who invented the microprocessor, USB, PCIe, and countless other stuff our economy now depends on.
+It was they who invented the microprocessor, USB, PCIe, and countless other stuff our economy now depends on.
 These workers face endless hours turning raw materials into our digital lifeblood and therefore deserve our respect and thanks.
-If not at company called Intel, fine.
-Then we can do as Japan is doing and started a new semiconductor foundry, called Rapidus, from scratch.

 If this sounds like wishful thinking, think of this, as it stands the USA is going to have spent billions birthing the Internet Age products and technology, and is now getting close to have no way of supplying its own microchips.
 And that's scary.
 Because like in biology, once a skill set is gone, it goes extinct.
 And the rest of use who co-evolved with it will inevitably suffer.

 ## Techvolution